inet-framework/inet-showcases/general/mobility/doc/index.rst

 The configuration just sets the mobility type, and turns off orientation visualization.
 Here is what it looks like when the simulation is run:

-.. <!-- Which is the default in `WirelessHost`.
+.. <!-- Which is the default in :ned:`WirelessHost`.
 It just sets the positions. -->

 |image1|